Skip to main content

 Any treatment depends on the severity of symptoms and how soon they occur after the traumatic event.

 Your GP will discuss the best course of treatment for you.
-This could include psychotherapy such as such as trauma-focused cognitive behavioural therapy (CBT) or medication.
+This could include psychotherapy such as trauma-focused cognitive behavioural therapy (CBT) or medication.

 PTSD and driving